 Homestead How-To is a gathering place for those who want to live a more rustic, self-reliant life.
-Our primary goal is to provide a great venue for learning with comprehensive and easy-to-follow articles.
+Our primary goal is to provide a great venue for learning with comprehensive and easy-to-follow, do-it-yourself articles.
 Our secondary goal is to connect homesteaders who want to learn to each other, and to offer opportunities for them to share their expertise.

 The articles on Homestead How-To are specifically limited to how-to posts.
 You won’t find recipes or essays (even though those are awesome).
 Instead, you’ll find a virtual library of instructions, resources, and learning opportunities contributed by folks who are interested in gardening, livestock, food preservation, and self-sufficiency (among other topics).
 We try to go above and beyond the basic information that can be found elsewhere and focus on in-depth tutorials and resources.
 And all of our articles come from members of the homesteading community!